 Day 7: Drive to Sorata Valley - 2-3 hours.
 Start trek, 3,947m/13,038ft - 10.3km, 5 hours.
-Camp above Llojena, 4,050m/13,287ft.
+Camp at Alto Llojena, 4,050m/13,287ft.

 You will pick up your transport for the 2-3 hour drive to Sorata Valley.
 Your drive takes you along the shores of Lake Titicaca through small fishing and farming communities before joining the paved road to the town of Achacachi, which is well-known for its political militancy.
 You will stop for lunch as you follow the northeastern shore of the lake and thereafter head into Sorata commodities brought up and over the Andes from the cloud forests and jungles to the east.
 Before getting too low inside the valley you will start hiking at 3974 m.
 The first part follows a wide ridge in front of the gigantic Illampu and Jankohuma massif.
 The views are wide open and show how great the Andean mountains are.
+The trail will pass by ancient terraces that are still cultivated.